SarvarKh/Course-Project-ITPU-1/README.md

 - Install in pom.xml file.
 - Run the application using your IDEA's run button on Main class.
 - Console window will be opened.
-- you can play around with this interactive console to retrieve all inventories or by their color;
+- you can play around with this interactive console to retrieve all inventories or by their parameters;

 ## Features
 This project includes the following features:

 - Parsing inventories (Bedclothing and Dish .csv files)
 - Mapping parsed Strings from .csv files to the corresponding DTO entities
+- Retrieve all inventories
-- Retrieve all inventories or by their color
+- Retrieve all inventories by color and inventory type
+- Retrieve all inventories by price (min, max) and inventory type

 ## Technologies Used